lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 .. _DP0-3-Portal-4-Step-1:

 Step 1.
-Identify a population of TNOs
+Upload a user-supplied table of coordinates for use in cone searches
 =====================================

 1.1.
 Log into the Rubin Science Platform at `data.lsst.cloud <https://data.lsst.cloud>`_ and select the Portal Aspect.